 Office 365 offers several versions for both Business and Enterprise — you can see all of the differences here and here .
 In both, Microsoft offers a few tiers of service, each with additional services and tools for analyzing an organization’s user data.
 Generally, the Enterprise editions offer customers the greatest visibility into users’ data.
 The highest Enterprise tier, which Microsoft calls E5, offers analytical tools and the greatest visibility into Office 365 users’ activities, followed by the E3 edition.

-Office 365 versions E3 and E5 both offer audit logs, allowing administrators to monitor activities within their organization for the previous 90 days.
+Office 365 Business and Enterprise versions offer audit logs, allowing administrators to monitor activities within their organization.
 These are records for virtually all activities in an Office 365 domain — for example, when someone logs in, opens or modifies a document, or reads an email.

 Administrators can monitor user activity in OneDrive (where documents and files are stored), Outlook, SharePoint, Active Directory, and several other services.
 Logs may include other forms of metadata, including users’ IP addresses.
 Administrators can also obtain push notifications for targeted activity.